 The ISA does not have a state-wide policy, Sullivan said.
 The Illinois Law Enforcement Training and Standards Board conducted a study several years ago about model policies for high speed chase.
 Those policies are available for Illinois counties to implement in their area.

 "We're more than willing to work with counties that don't have policies in place," said Sullivan.

-Counties without a protocol"The problem in this case was the deputy was never able to get close enough to the vehicle to see the license plate.
+"The problem in this case was the deputy was never able to get close enough to the vehicle to see the license plate.
 So there was no way of writing down the license plate number and terminating it," Brown County Sheriff Karl Groesch said.
 "We have no set written policy for our department.
 I rely on our deputies to use common sense to terminate a pursuit whenever they feel it's necessary."

 Sheriff Groesch said that he believes Zimmerman did nothing wrong.

 "The deputy hasn't been relieved of duty and will not be.
 He hasn't been suspended and I don't anticipate any departmental charges or actions to be taken against him," Groesch said.
 "He was just doing his job."